How to become a superyacht engineer

 There are almost two possible routes available to becoming a superyacht engineer:

-One very feasible choice is to complete your engineering training by going through the steps set out by the Maritime and Coastguard Agency (MCA) and working through the courses, starting from the bottom up.
+One very feasible choice is to complete your engineering training by working through the courses set out by the Maritime and Coastguard Agency (MCA), starting from the bottom up.
+This involves completing the AEC, MEOL and Yacht 4, 3, 2 and 1 qualifications.
 Regardless of previous experience, this is still very much a standardised way into the industry.

 Yacht engineering qualifications were introduced in February 2001 to provide an industry standard system of certification.
 The system allows all those who wish to pursue engineering careers to do so, no matter what their previous training is.